How To Invest in Cryptocurrencies: The Ultimate Beginners Guide

 The art of trading is to decide when a crypto is in bubble mode and when it reached the bottom after falling.
 What is easy to say in retrospective is a hard question in the present, which can never be answered with absolute certainty.
 Sometimes a coin starts to raise, and after it passes a mark, where everybody thinks this must be the peak of a bubble, the real rally just begins.

-For example, many people did not buy Bitcoins at $1,000 or Ethereum at $100, because it seemed to be crazily expensive.
+For example, many people did not buy Bitcoin at $1,000 or Ether at $100, because it seemed to be crazily expensive.
 But some month later these prices appear to have been a good moment to start.